mui/material-ui/docs/src/pages/getting-started/learn/learn.md

 We [host some example projects](/getting-started/example-projects/) providing the infrastructure needed to develop and deploy websites in React.

-## Page layout examples
+## Templates

-We have a [selection of basic page layouts](/getting-started/page-layout-examples/) to help you get started building your app.
+We have a [selection of basic templates](/getting-started/templates/) to help you get started building your app.

 ## Recommended resources